Martin Nešpor

-Martin Nešpor (born 5 June 1990) is a Czech professional footballer who played as a forward for Silon Táborsko.
+Martin Nešpor (born 5 June 1990) is a Czech professional footballer who played as a forward for Benešov.

 Club career

 Sparta Prague

 On 16 June 2016.
 Nešpor signed to Czech First League side Sparta Prague.

 Loan at Piast Gliwice

 On 9 July 2017.
 Nešpor joined Ekstraklasa side Piast Gliwice, on a season-long loan.

 Zagłębie Lubin

 On 23 August 2016.
 Nešpor signed to Ekstraklasa side Zagłębie Lubin.

 Loan at Skënderbeu

 On 1 September 2017.
 Nešpor signed to Kategoria Superiore side Skënderbeu.
 On 6 September 2017, he made his debut with Skënderbeu in an Albanian Cup match against Adriatiku after being named in the starting line-up.